thautwarm/MLStyle.jl/docs/syntax/pattern.md

 1.7320508075688772
 ```

+- As Pattern

 Writing `pat && x` on the left hand side of a pattern will bind the input to `x` if `pat` matches the input, allowing the input to be used on the right hand side.
-This is sometimes called an `As-Pattern` in ML derived languages, but in MLStyle, it is just a subset of the functionality in the And-Pattern
+This is sometimes called an As-Pattern in ML derived languages, but in MLStyle, it is just a subset of the functionality in the And-Pattern

 ```julia
 julia> @match (1, 2) begin